EXPLAINER: Where Ukraine war stands after 6 months

 UKRAINIAN SUCCESSES

-Western weapons, including U.S. HIMARS multiple rocket launcher s, have boosted Ukraine’s military’s capability, allowing it to target Russian munitions deports, bridges and other key facilities with precision and impunity.
+Western weapons, including U.S. HIMARS multiple rocket launchers, have boosted Ukraine’s military’s capability, allowing it to target Russian munitions depots, bridges and other key facilities with precision and impunity.

 In a major symbolic victory in April, the flagship of Russia’s Black Sea Fleet, the Moskva missile cruiser, exploded and sank while on patrol after reportedly being hit by a Ukrainian missile.
 That dealt a heavy blow to Russia’s pride and forced it to limit naval operations.